ballerina-platform/ballerina-lang/docs/tutorials/HowToWriteWebSocketEndpoint.md

 ```

 ###Functions for WebSocket
-For the current release there are 3 main functions
-which are defined for basic use cases.

 ####ws:sendText(message, string)
 This function is used if the user need
 to send a text message to the same client who sent